IoTOpen/edge-app-dewpoint-frostprecipitation-calculator/README.md

 ### Frost Precipitation

-Logic for calculating frost precipitation, make use of calculated dew point and surface temperature.
+The logic for calculating frost precipitation uses the calculated dew point and surface temperature.

-If the surface temperature is below freezing and below dew point then we can assume there is a risk for frost.
-Otherwise we assume there is no risk or very unlikely.
+If the surface temperature is below the threshold (set 2 degrees higher than the freezing point to compensate for sensor error margin) and the difference between air temperature and dew point is within the set margin*, we assume there is a risk for frost.
+Otherwise, we assume there is no risk or it is very unlikely.

 #### Code